How to Use This Calculator

 Enter any extra amount you plan to pay each month in addition to your regular payment to accelerate payoff.

-Examine your calculated interest savings, months saved, new payoff term, and estimated payoff date to see the impact of early payments.
+Examine your calculated interest savings, months saved, new payoff term, estimated payoff date, and the detailed insights panel to see the full impact of early payments.

 Example Calculation